Student Non-Discrimination Act

 What is the Student Non-Discrimination Act?

-The bill allows an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.
-In addition, SNDA allows federal authorities to address discrimination made unlawful by the bill.
+The bill would allow an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.
+In addition, SNDA would allow federal authorities to address discrimination made unlawful by the bill.
 SNDA is modeled after Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681-1688), which prohibits discrimination on the basis of sex and provides legal recourse to redress such discrimination.

 Growing Up LGBTQ in America

 LGBTQ youth experience bullying and harassment at school more frequently than their non-LGBTQ peers.
 In fact, according to an HRC survey of more than 10,000 LGBTQ teens, LGBTQ youth are twice as likely to experience verbal harassment, exclusion, and physical attack at school as their non-LGBTQ peers.
 LGBTQ youth also identify bullying and harassment as a primary problem in their lives.
 They identified family rejection, school/bullying problems, and fear of being out or open as the top three problems they face.
 In comparison, non-LGBTQ youth identified classes/exams/ grades, college/career, and financial pressures as the top three problems they face.
 Clearly, LGBTQ youth spend time worrying about bullying and rejection, while their non-LGBTQ peers are able to focus on grades, career choices, and the future.

 What is the Current Status of the Bill?